 Luggage Tracking System At CES

-Technology and gadget enthusiasts flock to Las Vegas every January for the annual Consumer Electronics Show (CES) to discover what the next great and cutting edge devices will be.
+Technology and gadget enthusiasts flock to Las Vegas every January for the annual Consumer Electronics Show (CES) to discover what the next great and cutting-edge devices will be.
 With the rising number of personal GPS tracking applications, many GPS companies at CES showcased their latest innovative GPS trackers for families and companies.
-One of the more popular devices that caught the attention of the public was a tracker named “Im Here“, and many people believe it could be a game-changer in locational technology for personal safety.
+One of the more popular devices that caught the attention of the public was a tracker named “I’m Here“, and many people believe it could be a game-changer in locational technology for personal safety.

 Basically how a user would use the device is simple.
 They place the “I’m Here” tracker in a suitcase and if that piece of luggage ever goes missing the person can ping the device.
 Once the tracker receives its ping the real-time location of it will populate on a map program that can be accessed in the form of a mobile app on the user’s cell phone or computer.

 Another feature that the “I’m Here” tracking device provides is an emergency panic button.
-This is a feature that is ideal for safety among parents wanting to give their kids a stealthy tool to send out an alert if their is a problem.
+This is a feature that is ideal for safety among parents wanting to give their kids a stealthy tool to send out an alert if there is a problem.